TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/README.md

 Many of the ideas employed in this series and code repository come from [Jeff Buck's Handmade Hero OSX port](https://github.com/itfrombit/osx_handmade).
 Not much of what I'm doing is all that original.
 I'm playing the messenger and distilling what he's done into a series that is easy to follow for beginners.

 Jeff's code is great if you want to dive right into this project and figure it for yourself.
 I can't say when I'll have all of the tutorials finished, so if you want to see what this will probably look like when it's all done, it's a fantastic resource.

+And of course, many thanks to Casey for opening my mind to a new way to build apps and games.

+If you haven't already, check out [Handmade Hero on YouTube](https://www.youtube.com/user/handmadeheroarchive).